Intermedix/plaid/README.md

 # License

-Copyright 2013 Intermedix Corp.
+Copyright 2013 Intermedix Corporation.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

   http://www.apache.org/licenses/LICENSE-2.0